poppy-project/poppy-docs/en/assembly-guides/ergo-jr/electronic-assembly.md

 ![Raspbery Pi micro-SD](img/electronic/rpi-sd.jpg)

 #### Assemble the pixl board
+> **Caution** The pixl board will be available for purchaise in Mai 2016 at Generation robot.

 [Pixl bord](https://github.com/poppy-project/pixl) allow to power up the Raspberry Pi from 7.5V DC power or battery and communicate with XL-320 motors.

 Plug the pixl at the end of Raspberry Pi headers.